 - Q: Can my condominium association enroll in this program?

 A: Yes.
-Because coverage issues can vary widely between associations including private versus public roads, single versus shared service lines, please call 1-866-922-9006 to speak with an employee who understands these various situations and specializes in this very customized warranty program.
+Because coverage issues can vary widely between associations, including private versus public roads and single versus shared service lines, please call 1-866-922-9006 to speak with an employee who understands these various situations and specializes in this very customized warranty program.

 - Q: Am I able to pay my bill online through www.SLWofA.com?

 A: Yes.
 Follow the navigation prompts under “Manage Account” to log in.
-Once logged-in, if you have already received an invoice, you can go online to pay your bill.
-Select “Make a Payment” from the home screen.
-You can choose to pay by credit card or bank draft, and you can choose to make a onetime payment or set your account up for recurring charges or drafts.
+Once logged in, if you have already received an invoice, you can go online to pay your bill.
+Select “Make a Payment” from the homepage.
+You can choose to pay by credit card or bank draft and you can choose to make a one-time payment or set your account up for recurring charges or drafts.
 You will receive an electronic receipt in your email after your transaction is complete.
-If you have not yet received your first invoice but would like to prepay on your warranty service, please call Customer Service at 1-866-922-9006 to assist you.
+If you have not yet received your first invoice but would like to prepay on your warranty service, please call Customer Service at 1-866-922-9006 for assistance.

-- Q: I cannot find my Terms and Conditions.
+- Q: I cannot find my Terms & Conditions.
 How can I get another copy?

-A: You can either call SLWA at 1-866-922-9006 to request another copy or obtain them off of this website.
+A: You can either call SLWA at 1-866-922-9006 to request another copy or obtain them from this website.
 Follow the navigation prompts under “Manage Account” to log in.
-Then select “View Terms & Conditions” from the home screen.
+Then select “View Terms & Conditions” from the homepage.
 The warranty product(s) that are active on your account will display.
 Once you make your selection, your Terms & Conditions will display as a .pdf.
 You can print or save them at this time in addition to viewing them online.

 - Q: Can I set up recurring payments online through www.SLWofA.com?

 A: Yes.
 Follow the navigation prompts under “Manage Account” to log in.
-Then select “Update Payment Method” from the home screen.
-You will select the warranty products that you want to set up on a recurring payment method on the next screen.
-Follow the prompts to choose your new payment method (you can choose between Recurring Credit Card, Recurring Bank Account Withdrawal, and if you are already set up on a recurring payment method, you can also switch back to Invoice) and to provide the details on that payment method.
+Then select “Update Payment Method” from the homepage.
+On the next screen, select the warranty products that you want to set up on a recurring payment method.
+Follow the prompts to choose your new payment method (you can choose between Recurring Credit Card, Recurring Bank Account Withdrawal, and if you are already set up on a recurring payment method, you can also switch back to Invoice) and to provide the details for that payment method.
 You will receive an electronic receipt in your email after your transaction is complete.

 A: SLWA is a private company that provides optional water and/or sewer service line warranties to homeowners.
-SLWA is proud to have been selected by the National League of Cities (“NLC”) as an Enterprise Programs Partner.
-The NLC, representing over 218 million Americans, is the nation’s oldest and largest organization devoted to strengthening and promoting cities as centers of opportunity, leadership and governance.
-After a decade business, SLWA has an A+ rating with the Better Business Bureau.
+SLWA is proud to have been selected by the National League of Cities (NLC) as a warranty service provider.
+The NLC, representing more than 218 million Americans, is the nation’s oldest and largest organization devoted to strengthening and promoting cities as centers of opportunity, leadership and governance.
+After a decade in business, SLWA has an A+ rating with the Better Business Bureau.

-Your City Council simply wanted to share the results of the NLC's research with its homeowners.
-So, letters were mailed out by SLWA for the sole purpose of providing program information.
-Homeowners who wish to learn more about this program or want to enroll are encouraged to contract SLWA directly.
+Your city council simply wanted to share the results of NLC's research with its homeowners.
+Letters were mailed out by SLWA for the sole purpose of providing program information.
+Homeowners who wish to learn more about this program or want to enroll are encouraged to contact SLWA directly.

-If you choose to enroll in this program, please do so with the understanding that your City in no way warrants or is liable for the work or performance of Service Line Warranties of America.
+If you choose to enroll in this program, please do so with the understanding that your city in no way warrants or is liable for the work or performance of Service Line Warranties of America.
 We are only making you aware of the availability of this product since water and sewer line repairs can be very expensive.
 Please see our blog to learn more about the partnership with your city.

 A: The NLC recognized the need for these warranties and realized that there were economies of scale that could be achieved through the aggregation of potential homeowners that would result in a lower cost to the homeowner.
 They also realized that warranties are only as good as the company offering them and after a careful review of providers, determined that SLWA had the history and proven track record of providing the superior customer service required for this program.